 In the first couple of months of life, a newborn generally feeds every 2 hours.
 If you're breastfeeding, offer up to 10-15 minutes on each breast; for formula feeding, offer about 2-3 ounces at each feeding.

-As your newborn gets older, she will tend to eat more at each feeding.
-If your infant produces 6 wet diapers a day and is gaining weight regularly, then she usually is getting enough food calories.
+As your newborn gets older, she'll tend to eat more at each feeding.
+If your infant produces six wet diapers a day and is gaining weight regularly, that means she's getting enough food calories.
 Discuss your infant's feeding and growth with her pediatrician at each check-up.

-When you feel your baby is ready and your pediatrician gives the go ahead, you can then start feeding her rice cereal, by mixing the cereal flakes with her breast milk or formula.
+When you feel your baby is ready and your pediatrician gives the go -head, you can then start feeding her rice cereal by mixing the cereal flakes with her breast milk or formula.
 The familiar taste will help her accept the new food and rice cereal tends to be less allergy-provoking than some other foods.

-After she gets used to the rice cereal, increase the quantity slowly.
-After rice cereal is accepted, you can then introduce oat or barley cereal followed by vegetables, fruit, and then finally meat.
-Introduce new foods one at a time in order to watch for any food allergies.
+After she gets used to rice cereal, you can then introduce oat or barley cereal followed by vegetables, fruit and then finally meat.
+Introduce new foods one at a time in order.
 Always wait a few days before introducing another new food.
-By doing so, you can watch for any diarrhea, bloating, rashes, or other signs or symptoms that may occur because of an allergic reaction to a food.
+By doing so, you can watch for any diarrhea, bloating, rashes, or other signs of an allergic reaction to a food.